Employee Handbook Ultimate Guide (+ Free Template)

 Maintenance

-In addition to drafting an employee handbook, commit time every year to updating the document to reflect current policies and legal requirements.
-Then, have your lawyer review the updated version, and schedule employee training to make sure everyone is on the same page.
-Again, if you don’t want to incur legal fees, consider a monthly membership like the one available through LegalZoom.
+In addition to drafting an employee handbook, commit time annually to updating the document to reflect current policies and legal requirements.
+Then, have your lawyer review the updated version, and schedule employee training to ensure everyone is on the same page.
+Again, if you don’t want to incur legal fees, consider a monthly membership to an online legal service.

 Importance of Employee Handbook Annual Audits